srishtisync/velvet-threads/README.md

 # velvet-threads
-This a cool dress website.
+This a cool dress website.it uses html, css, javscript for its functioning.